resindraburiza/DenseSfMwithKeypointRelocalization/README.md

 You can change the network with minor modification of the script.

 3. You need colmap on your machine.
-Read about it here https://colmap.github.io/
+Read about it here https://colmap.github.io/ For our paper, we use colmap 3.3.

 4. For the dataset, you can use test dataset provided by colmap.
 I recommend using South Building https://demuc.de/colmap/datasets/
+You can also try this dataset https://www.dropbox.com/sh/r1tuac039n1s1ej/AAA0AGFddW-UiX5fHSEaiQj6a?dl=0.

 How to use:
 0. Precaution: The features extracted by CNN are saved in the drive and they are big (sometimes huge) in total.
 Make sure you have enough space in your drive.